Why Many Indians Don't Trust Mental Health Advice | 🌎 LatestLY

 'Harmful' advice

-Ritika, a media professional, decided to get tested for ADHD as an adult.
-After going through a range of expensive and time-consuming behavioral assessment tests assigned to her by a mental health clinic, she got the results where there was no mention of the disorder.
-It only mentioned that she had generalized anxiety and mild depression, which she was already in therapy and taking medication for.
+Ritika, a media professional, decided to get tested for Attention deficit hyperactivity disorder (ADHD) as an adult.
+After going through a range of expensive and time-consuming behavioral assessment tests assigned to her by a mental health clinic, she got results that did not mention the disorder.
+She was told that she had generalized anxiety and mild depression, for which she was already in therapy and taking medication.

-When Ritika questioned the lack of mention of ADHD, she was then informed that she "did not qualify" for it.
+When Ritika questioned the fact that ADHD was not mentioned, she was informed that she "did not qualify" for it.
 "The entire process left me furious and invalidated," she said.

-She later sought a consultation from a professional recommended by someone, and had a much better experience.
+She later sought a consultation from a professional who had been recommended to her and had a much better experience.

 "Now I only seek out professionals who come personally recommended by someone I trust," she added.

-The Mental Health Care Act, 2017, provides individuals with the right to make complaints about deficiencies in provision of services.
+The Indian Mental Health Care Act of 2017 provides individuals with the right to make complaints about deficiencies in the provision of services.

-The Mariwala Health Initiative conducted a Queer Affirmative Counselling Practice course, through which they trained some 500 mental health professionals in India.
-They also listed the names of practitioners who have completed the course on their website.
+The Mariwala Health Initiative (MHI) conducts a Queer Affirmative Counselling Practice course, through which it has already trained some 500 mental health professionals in India.
+It lists the names of practitioners who have completed the course on its website.
 "Being queer, caste, disability friendly cannot be limited to one course.
-Professionals in the field should practice allyship and update themselves regularly and consistently," according to Mariwala.
+Professionals in the field should practice allyship and update themselves regularly and consistently," Raj Mariwala, director of the Mariwala Health Initiative, told DW.

 When it comes to "bad therapy," professionals say people should not let this discourage them from seeking help.